- 10 courses

 - Transcripts from all universities attended

-- GRE Scores - Currently NOT REQUIRED for your application*
+- GRE scores - Currently Optional*

 - No applicant will be automatically admitted to the program.
 All applications will be reviewed by a faculty committee to make certain those admitted have the ability to succeed in the program.